This guidance will clarify the conditions surrounding patient registration in GP practices in England.

 - whose application for acceptance as a temporary resident has been rejected.

-Immediately necessary treatment in relation to people who are visiting England should be viewed as treatment of new and pre-existing conditions that have gotten worse during their stay.
+Immediately necessary treatment in relation to people who are visiting England should be viewed as treatment of new and pre-existing conditions that have got worse during their stay.
 This is subject to the GP’s clinical judgement.

 Declining a patient registration